Grammostola pulchra: Pet trade

 The species is desirable in the pet trade because of the females' long lifespan and reputation for being docile and gentle in temperament, as well as for its appealing dark coloration.
 These traits make them rather expensive when buying from a breeder.
 It is said to have a reduced tendency to kick urticating hairs off when handled, which adds to its desirability as a pet.
 Many times, they do not spread urticating hairs around their homes, as observed in other tarantula species.
 Because of a ban on the export of wild caught specimens and its slow growth, mature females (preferred because of their long life) are generally expensive.
+Many "Brazilian" black tarantulas sold as pets are actually Grammostola quirogai (Uruguayan black tarantulas), another species in the same genus with a nearly identical appearance, which was first identified as a distinct species in 2015.